 Maryland High School Assessments (HSA) and Partnership for Assessment of Readiness for College and Career (PARCC) Assessments

-The HSA and the Algebra I and English 10 PARCC Assessments are challenging tests that students must pass to earn a Maryland high school diploma.
+The MCAP Assessments are challenging tests that students must pass to earn a Maryland high school diploma.
 They measure student achievement of the state’s Maryland College and Career-Ready Standards (MCCRS), and Core Learning Goals (CLG), which are identified by the Maryland State Department of Education as the skills and knowledge necessary to show understanding of each course’s content and which are embedded in the Washington County Public Schools (WCPS) essential curriculum.
-The courses associated with the PARCC or HSA are typically taken during freshman and sophomore years.
-Some students take the PARCC Algebra I in Middle School.
+The courses associated with the MCAP assesments are typically taken during freshman and sophomore years.
+Some students take the MCAP Algebra I in Middle School.

 High School Assessments